-For students enrolled in the Adult Evening Undergraduate (AGS) Program, a temporary withdrawal is recorded when a student requests to withdraw from a course that is in progress, whether or not the student attended.
-A temporary withdrawal must be submitted prior to the midpoint of the course to avoid a final grade of F. If the student fails to submit a temporary withdrawal through his or her Academic Coordinator prior to the midpoint of the course, a final grade of F will be recorded for the course.
-A temporary withdrawal may affect a student's anticipated graduation date, and the student will be dropped from future courses for which the withdrawn course is a prerequisite.
+For students enrolled in SWU Online, a course withdrawal is recorded when a student requests to withdraw from a course that is in progress, whether or not the student attended.
+A course withdrawal must be submitted prior to the midpoint of the course to avoid a final grade of F. If the student fails to submit a course withdrawal through his or her ASC prior to the midpoint of the course, a final grade of F will be recorded for the course.
+A course withdrawal may affect a student's anticipated graduation date, and the student will be dropped from future courses for which the withdrawn course is a prerequisite.